akanksha260991/Documentation-Jekyll/BrowserStackCLI.md

 <br>
 <br>

-## List the projects
+### View and manage the projects
-View and manage all the projects associated with your account.
 Projects are organizational structures for builds executed on BrowserStack.
+Fetch the list of all the projects and manage them.
 #### USAGE
 ```
 $ browserstack app-automate appium projects [command]